 We compiled the bibliography, first of all, for ourselves, because we knew it would be useful for our own research, programme development, academic publications, conference papers and workshops, and courses we teach for teachers and for second language learners.
 Also, we hope it will save us time when people ask us about extensive reading.
 If the bibliography would benefit us, perhaps others too would benefit.

 When it came to deciding what to include in the bibliography, our key criterion was accessibility.
 Therefore, we did not include dissertations, and conference papers have not been included unless available electronically.
 Nevertheless, we realize that those educationists without access to well-stocked libraries will still have difficulties obtaining all the works included in the bibliography.

 This bibliography is an on-going project that will, with your kind assistance, be updated at irregular intervals.
 We welcome feedback and additions.
-If you wish to suggest an addition, please use the form available here.
+If you wish to suggest an addition, please send your suggestion to one of the archivists, including the citation information and the abstract..
 We are actively seeking people to join us in maintaining the bibliography.
 Please contact us if you are interested.